rledisez/CloudKeePass/README.md

 # Installation

-1. CloudKeePass is a SproutCore application.
+1. CloudKeePass is a SproutCore (>= 1.11) application.
 So you must install SproutCore to compile the application: http://sproutcore.com/install/
+Note that, while not specified in the SproutCore documentation, Java >= 1.4 is required to execute the minification of CSS and JavaScript files.

 2. Then go to the directory where you downloaded the source of CloudKeePass and execute the following command:
 `sc-build cloud_kee_pass`